Meet the Other Phone. Child-safe in minutes.

 Djemaa El Fna, Marrakech

-When looking for a family-friendly place to stay in Marrakech (or Marrakesh!), you first need to choose between a hotel and a riad.
+When looking for the best family-friendly place to stay in Marrakech (or Marrakesh!), you first need to choose between a hotel and a riad.

-Hotels and resorts offer more space and better amenities for young children, but most of them are situated outside of the city in the lush Palmeraie, the city's answer to Beverly Hills.
+Bigger resorts offer more space and better amenities for younger children, but most of them are situated outside of the city in the lush Palmeraie district, the city's answer to Beverly Hills.
 Therefore, you need to factor in frequent taxi journeys if you're planning to spend time exploring the souks.

 As a rule, hotels and riads offer air-conditioned accommodation with breakfast, and usually have at least one restaurant on the premises.